Vanille-N/fling/README.md

 The load/save menu reads keyboard input and returns the string entered by the user.
 As its name implies, it can be accessed either when writing a file (press on the set key when a game is running) or when loading a file (3rd menu option).

 Text entered by the user is displayed in real time and compared against names of files already existing in `.data/`.
-The condition for a file to appear is that 1) the text must be a subsequence of that name and 2) it should not start with a `.` unless the text also does.
+The condition for a file to appear is that 1) the text must be a (not necessarily contiguous) subsequence of that name and 2) it should not start with a `.` unless the text also does.
 The menu supports deletion (Backspace) and cyclic autocompletion (Tab).
 When Enter is pressed, the text displayed is treated as a filename and checked against `^[a-zA-Z0-9\.\-_]+$`.
+Esc allows to cancel.

 #### 2.d.
 File format
 [^Up](#fling)